birdandhike.com logo

 Getting to the Trailhead

-This hike is located along Northshore Road in Lake Mead National Recreation Area, about 1 hour northeast of Las Vegas.
+This hike is located along Northshore Road in Lake Mead National Recreation Area, about 50 minutes northeast of Las Vegas.
+From town, drive out to Lake Mead, then drive north on Northshore Road to the Mile 20.6 (Northshore Summit) Trailhead.
+Park here; this is the trailhead.

 Bowl of Fire Loop

-Hiker descending a canyon (view west).
+Hiker descending a canyon (view W)

 The Hike

-From the Northshore Summit trailhead (Table 2, Waypoint 1), the route starts on the Northshore Summit Trail.
+From the Northshore Summit trailhead (Table 1, Waypoint 1), the route starts on the Northshore Summit Trail.
 The route follows the trail, staying right at the fork, and climbs onto a saddle on the summit ridge (Wpt.
 02).

 The route follows the ridge northwest for 0.34 miles to another saddle (Wpt.
 03), and from the low point, drop off the west side of the ridge into the canyon below (Wpt.
 04).
 The route follows canyons downhill until they empty out onto the Callville Wash North Road (Wpt.
 06).